 Most travel insurance policies will cover you while you are trekking (often referred to as ‘hiking’ in insurance policies) and will include emergency medical evacuation costs.
 However, you should read the policy carefully and check for any exclusions.
 For example, using a rope (even as a handline), or itineraries that go higher than a stipulated maximum altitude during your trek could void your policy.

 It is also vital that you establish some contacts in Kathmandu that could help you should an accident occur.
 See Rescue and Emergency for more details.

 There have been multiple insurance scams over the last decade in Nepal.
 So, some insurance companies have upped their premiums for high altitude areas.
 Do check that trekking / hiking in Nepal is covered up to the altitude you intend to trek.
 For example for the high passes you may need coverage up to 7000m, and that your cover includes evacuation.

 Household insurers or your medical insurer (especially if you live in the USA or Canada) can offer you an appropriate policy and they are often cheaper than a travel agent.
 Other options include, Global Rescue for rescue and medical expenses and the Austrian Climbing Association Insurance but note you will have to join the association.

 Travel Insurance for Trekking – Some Hints

 When purchasing insurance for trekking, check the small print and make sure it covers:

 - All of your planned adventure activities.

-- All activities up to your planned highest altitude as many travel insurances companies do not cover people over 4,000 meters, and the GHT high route goes to 6200m!
+- All activities up to your planned highest altitude.
+Many travel insurances companies do not cover activities over 4,000 meters, and the GHT high route goes to 6200m.